swcarpentry/python-novice-inflammation/_episodes/10-defensive.md

-By setting the logging level to "info", our output "log.txt" file will now capture all logging information with a flag of 'info' or higher - that is, all logging outputs will be written to our log file.
+By setting the logging level to "info", our output "log.txt" file will now capture all logging information with a flag of "info" or higher - that is, all logging outputs will be written to our log file.

 ~~~